Msmastr74/Bogobot/DOCS.md

 - `/top`, `/bottom`, `/middle`: Shows leaderboard slices using `LayoutView` messages.
 - `/get_stats`: Shows the current stream stats cache using a `LayoutView` message.
 - `/get_sort`: Shows the latest observed sort state, including a frame image when available.
+- `/python [code]` and `/javascript [code]`: Execute code in WASI-backed sandboxes.
+If code is omitted, a modal supports longer input and one uploaded source file.
+Output is chunked and truncated to Discord-safe limits.
+- `/ai_activity schedule when purpose`: Schedules a one-off or recurring AI activity trigger in the current channel. `when` accepts relative times, Unix/Discord/ISO timestamps, or structured fields like `hour:12 minute:30`.
+- `/ai_activity trigger purpose`: Runs an AI activity trigger immediately in the current channel.
+- `/ai_activity list`: Lists scheduled AI activities for the current channel.
+- `/ai_activity remove id`: Removes a scheduled AI activity by ID.
 - `/milestone_info milestone_name [ephemeral]`: Shows the current milestone value and recent in-memory history, with recent frame images when available.
 - `/usage [commands]`: Shows command usage totals from telemetry.
 - `/avatar [user]`: Shows a user's avatar.